IoT Applications in the Agricultural Industry - 4th Edition

 3.4.2 Larger herds drive the adoption of precision livestock farming technologies

-3.4.5 Dealerships remain as gateways to customers
+3.4.3 Dealerships remain as important gateways to customers

-3.4.6 OEMs likely to extend free telematics subscription periods
+3.4.4 OEMs extend free telematics subscription periods

 3.4.8 Autonomy will play a significant role in agricultural operations